PUREFORM

 So if you support one horse to win and lay another for the same amount and have a net zero result, then no commission will be paid.

-Currently in Australia, the base take of over 6% is not far short of the old ‘don’t forget the10%’ rule.
+Previously in Australia, the base take was around 6% which was not far short of the old "don't forget the10%" rule.

 3. Betfair Bookmaker or Punter Options